rnjhnd/centralized-queue-singleton/README.md

 In your solution you must provide the following in your Github link account:

-  * Problem statement (description of the problem.
+  * Problem statement (Description of the problem.
 Just copy what is stated here.)
   * UML Class Diagram
   * Uploaded java codes for the solution.</div>